Psynosaur/Jetson-SecVision/README.md

 ## To Do

-  - [x] Make it not use AlarmIO to trigger events (zoneless operation)
+  - [x] Make it not use AlarmIO to trigger events (zone less operation)
   - [ ] Add surveillance center notifications
+  - [x] Added telegram bot for sending pics of people at the front door

  ### Usage

    Setup settings.ini